objcio/articles/2015-02-10-face-recognition-with-opencv.md

 For the purposes of our demo app, we will be using the LBPH algorithm, mostly because it can be updated with user input without requiring a complete re-training every time a new person is added or a wrong recognition is corrected.

-In order to use the LBPH recognizer, let's create an Objective-C++ wrapper for it, which exposes following methods:
+In order to use the LBPH recognizer, let's create an Objective-C++ wrapper for it, which exposes the following methods:

 ```objc
 + (FJFaceRecognizer *)faceRecognizerWithFile:(NSString *)path;